 Impact of the Sundhnukagigar Eruptions

 With Iceland's world-class monitoring systems and quick-response infrastructure, visitors are kept well-informed and safe.
-That means you can still enjoy the beauty and magic of Iceland, with only the immediate surrounding area of Sundhnukagigar Craters temporarily off-limits.
+That means you can still enjoy the beauty and magic of Iceland, with only the immediate surrounding area of the Sundhnukagigar Craters temporarily off-limits.

-Evacuations and Infrastructure damage
+Evacuations and Infrastructure Damage

 The February 2024 Sundhnukagigar eruption seen from a safe distance.
 Photo from Wikimedia, Creative Commons, by Steinninn.

-Thanks to the signals from seismic activity, scientists are able to predict when an eruption will take place, though the notice period tends to be different with each eruption.
 In previous events, the lava has flown over roads leading in and out of Grindavik.
 Some homes and buildings sustained damage.
 The famous Blue Lagoon Geothermal Spa is usually closed temporarily for each eruption.

 Many were concerned about the Svartsengi Geothermal Power Plant, a major power and heating facility supplying Reykjavik and the peninsula.
 However, protective barriers have been set up, and lava has never reached the plant.